GiPHouse/giphouse-website-spring2023/README.md

 #### AWS Synchronization
 The projects module provides synchronisation functionality with [AWS Organizations](https://aws.amazon.com/organizations/) using the official [boto3 Python AWS SDK](https://boto3.amazonaws.com/v1/documentation/api/latest/index.html).
-The AWS synchronisation process only applies to the current semester and is one-directional (from GiPHouse to AWS, but not vica versa).
+The AWS synchronisation process only applies to the current semester and is one-directional (from GiPHouse to AWS, but not vice versa).

 Each project in the current semester with a team mailing list gets its own AWS member account that is part of GiPHouse's AWS organization.
 Since all AWS member accounts have isolated environments, each team is able to configure their own AWS environment as desired.